 An inguinal hernia is a protrusion, or movement of abdominal contents, from within the abdominal cavity.
 This tissue then protrudes, or emerges, at the exit point, the superficial inguinal ring.
-There are two main ways in which inguinal hernias can arise:
+There are two main ways in which inguinal hernias can arise, which are discussed below.

 An indirect inguinal hernia, however, does not pierce the posterior wall.
-The abdominal contents pass through the deep inguinal ring, passing through the inguinal canal and can exit via superficial ring.
+The abdominal contents pass through the deep inguinal ring, passing through the inguinal canal and exiting via the superficial ring.

-An appreciation of the anatomical differences can help to distinguish between the two with a clinical exam.
+An appreciation of the anatomical differences can help to distinguish between the two with a clinical examination.
 The principle of this is that if you can place your finger over the deep inguinal ring (just above the mid-point of the inguinal ligament), then you can control an indirect inguinal hernia which has been reduced.
-If when you press the deep ring, the hernia still protrudes, then the hernia is emerging via a defect in the posterior wall medial to this point and is therefore a direct hernia.
-It is useful to understand this clinical test as it helps remember the difference between the two, it’s clinical application, however, is limited as it is not very reliable and doesn’t change management.
+If when you press the deep ring, the hernia still protrudes, then the hernia is emerging via a defect in the posterior wall medial to this point and is, therefore, a direct hernia.
+It is useful to understand this clinical test as it helps remember the difference between the two, its clinical application, however, is limited as it is not very reliable and doesn’t change management.

 What causes an inguinal hernia?